 Competitors from more than 15 different nations train year-round.
 Athletes from a variety of different sporting backgrounds – everything from downhill skiing to mountain-biking – compete in ice cross downhill competitions, such as Red Bull Crashed Ice events and Riders Cup competitions.

-There will be six Riders Cup races on the calendar in 2016/17 as the high-speed sport continues to grow.
+There will be five Riders Cup races on the calendar in 2016/17 as the high-speed sport continues to grow.

 Riders Cup 2016/17 Race Calendar:

 FEB.
 25 Bathurst, Canada

 Sherbrooke (CAN), 2015/16

 Bathurst (CAN), 2015/16

 Sherbrooke, QC (CAN), 2015

 Jyväskylä (FIN), 2015